 Winter, and your fluffy pow!
 Oh how we love you so!
 Especially when we've got the best herbs to keep us warm from our fingers to our toes, and back up to our rosy nose!

 Around here we live for the days the cool crisp air, flakes falling down.
 Seriously, nothing is better than a day of epic snow play.
 It’s exhilarating, exciting, and filled with endless adventure!

-One of my favorite things to do when it’s cold outside is to use warming herbs - there are so many great ones out there!
+One of my favorite things to do when it’s cold outside is to use warming herbs to keep me toasty no matter how deep the snow may be.

 I love to cook with Ginger!
 It’s warming and a great circulatory stimulant.
 It’s brings blood to your extremities helping to warm them right up.
 A simple hot cup of ginger tea can work wonders to get you nice and cozy from the inside out.
 All you have to do is grab a hunk of ginger rhizome from your local grocery store, preferably organic, cut a little chunk about the size of your thumbnail, and pour boiling water over it.
 If you’ve got a plate or something like that to cover it and keep the steam and volatile oils, then after 10 or more minutes, add some lemon or honey if that’s your jam.
 It’s super yum!

 This past week, I made one of my favorite soups.
 It’s a 10 Spice & Veggie Soup from the 'Oh She Glows' website.
 It’s a whole lot of yummy veggies like carrots, peppers, butternut squash, tomatoes, celery, and some others I’m forgetting now but the awesome 10 spices include: